Dansby Swanson Player Props: Cubs vs. Phillies

 Dansby Swanson At The Plate

-- Swanson has 13 doubles, two triples, eight home runs and 38 walks while hitting .267.
+- Swanson is batting .267 with 13 doubles, two triples, eight home runs and 38 walks.

-- Among qualified batters in baseball, his batting average ranks 61st, his on-base percentage ranks 30th, and he is 99th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 59th in batting average, 33rd in on-base percentage, and 99th in slugging.

-- In 62.2% of his 74 games this season, Swanson has picked up at least one hit.
-He's also had 21 multi-hit games.

-- He has hit a home run in 10.8% of his games this year, and 2.4% of his trips to the dish.
+- He has gone deep in eight games this year (10.7%), leaving the park in 2.4% of his trips to the plate.

-- Swanson has had at least one RBI in 32.4% of his games this season (24 of 74), with two or more RBI nine times (12.2%).
+- Swanson has had at least one RBI in 32.0% of his games this season (24 of 75), with more than one RBI nine times (12.0%).
 He has also been responsible for three or more of his team's runs in one contest.

+- In 27 of 75 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.